nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

  sudo usermod -aG video $USER
 ```

-### HDMI IN
+### Updating HDMI IN Firmware

-The HDMI IN on the dev kit will have to be activated in order for capturing to work via HDMI IN.
-Please look at the relevant dev kit user guide for instructions.
+Before using the HDMI IN device, please ensure that it has the latest firmware by following instructions from the [devkit guide](https://docs.nvidia.com/igx-orin/user-guide/latest/post-installation.html#updating-hdmi-in-input-firmware).

 ## Parameters